1998 UEFA Cup Winners' Cup final: Chelsea

 Chelsea earned automatic qualification as the 1996–97 season winners of England's yearly competition, the FA Cup.
 In the first round of the event, they were drawn against Slovan Bratislava.
 Both matches resulted in 2–0 wins for the English outfit; the first leg took place at Stamford Bridge, and the second at Tehelné pole, as they won 4–0 in total.

-Chelsea then faced Tromsø IL in the second round.
+Chelsea then faced Tromsø in the second round.
 They lost the first leg by 2–3 which took place at Alfheim Stadion, with Gianluca Vialli registering a brace.
 In the home leg, Chelsea beat Tromsø 7–1, during which Vialli scored a hat-trick; the other goals were scored by Dan Petrescu, who contributed with a double, Gianfranco Zola and Frank Leboeuf to ensure an amassed score of 9–4.

 In the quarter-finals, Chelsea clashed with Real Betis.
 The opening game at Estadio Manuel Ruíz de Lopera was won with 2–1 after a Tore André Flo double, before a 3–1 win at home with goals signed by Frank Sinclair, Roberto Di Matteo and Zola were enough to hand Chelsea an overall 5–2 victory.
 Their opposition in the semi-finals was Italian side Vicenza.
 Chelsea lost the away fixture 0–1, at Stadio Romeo Menti.
 They ended the round with a 3–1 home victory, following goals by Gus Poyet, Zola and Mark Hughes to send them through to their second final.